Abidjan : The Un-Instagrammable_Aissa's Part 1

 February 2003.
-Côte d'Ivoire's political instability was getting out of hand and the population was deeply worried about its safety.
-"Pack your bags, you will finish the school year in Lome and live with your aunt," said my mother.
+Côte d'Ivoire's political instability was getting out of hand and the population was deeply worried for its safety .
+"Pack your bags, you will finish the school year in Lome and live with your aunt" said my mother.
 This is how I left my home country and embarked on a nomadic journey.

 As a person who consumes an incredible amount of motivational content** (like all my fellow basic millennials), I decided to make my virtual life coaches proud: I would be the master of my own destiny and shoot my shot.
 After all, I had nothing to lose.
 So after a good amount of investigation, a few cold emails, some video calls, a glimmer of hope, followed by the loss of all hopes and some prayers, things started looking up.
 A year later, I finally received the approval to temporarily move to Abidjan for 4 months, to work on the launch of my company's operations.
 At last, I would get the chance to live at home and experience it from a different lens.